-- promote integration between the site, adjacent community uses, the Mount Ainslie vista and the potential major transport infrastructure corridor to the north of the site. - carefully consider the surrounding areas and the potential impacts development may have on traffic, parking, amenity and urban form. - be consistent with the objectives and urban design objectives of this DCP.
+- carefully consider the surrounding areas and the potential impacts development may have on traffic, parking, amenity and urban form. - be consistent with the objectives and urban design objectives of this DCP.

 The concept plan shall include (but not be limited to) the following: